candlepin/candlepin.github.io/docs/candlepin/fail_fast.md

 Qpid Management Framework is proprietary Qpid, message base, protocol.
 It is used to manage Qpid Broker and also to retrieve information about the broker.
 Candlepin uses QMF (implementation in `QpidQmf.java`) in order to figure out whether an exchange is flow stopped.

 ### Startup Check
 At the startup of Candlepin, Qpid QMF is used to check for the connectivity to the broker.
-If it is not CONNECTED, then Candlepin immediatelly fails and stops the startup.
+If it is not CONNECTED, then Candlepin immediately fails and stops the startup.
 This behavior can be controlled by property `candlepin.amqp.qmf.startup_check_enabled`